Cabbage Sausage Skillet is a quick lunch or dinner meal that tastes great any time of the year.

 Instructions

-- Heat up a pan and add the oil.
-Add your sliced onions to the pan and stir-fry for a minute.
-Then fry your onions until translucent and soft.
+- Heat up a pan to a medium setting and add the oil.
+Add your sliced onions to the pan and stir-fry for a minute over a higher heat setting.
+Then sauté your onions until translucent and soft.1 Tablespoon Oil, 1 Onion

-- Add in your chopped Garlic and stir fry quickly.
-Fry the whole content for another 1-2 minutes or until the onions get slightly yellow.
+- Add in your chopped Garlic and stir-fry quickly.
+Fry the whole content for another 1–2 minutes, or until the onions get slightly yellow.2 Pieces Garlic Cloves

-- Take down the heat or take the pan for a minute form the heat to add the spices.
+- Take down the heat or take the pan for a minute from the heat to add the spices.

-- Add one by one the spices, Caraway seeds, Paprika powder, Black Pepper, and Salt as well.
+- Add one by one the spices, Caraway seeds, Paprika powder, Black Pepper, and Salt as well.½ Teaspoon Caraway Seeds Whole, 1 Teaspoon Paprika Powder, ¼ Teaspoon Black Pepper Ground, ½ Teaspoon Salt

-- Take the pan back to the heat and stir fry the contents on higher heat for a minute.
-Reduce the heat and fry for another 2-3 minutes.
+- Take the pan back to the heat and stir-fry the contents on higher heat for a minute.
+Reduce the heat and cook for another 2–3 minutes.

 - Now it's time to add in the chopped cabbage.
-Mix the cabbage into the skillet content.
+Mix the cabbage into the skillet content.3 Cups Cabbage

 Notes